 About Katy Woodroffe

 A recurring theme in Katy’s recent work has been the historical implications of the early settlement of Tasmania.
 This culminated in a major exhibition, Family Heirloom, at the Allport Library and Museum of Fine Art in Hobart in 2018/19.
-The exciting opportunity to further extend these ideas internationally has resulted in an exhibition in the Netherlands in 2020/21 where Katy has collaborated with Dutch artists Marielle van den Bergh and Mels Dees.
-The exhibition, Van Diemensland, explores the historic connections between Tasmania and the Netherlands and will open at KEG Expo Gallery in Schijndel in December 2020.
+The exciting opportunity to further extend these ideas internationally has resulted in another significant exhibition in the Netherlands in 2021 where Katy collaborated with Dutch artists Marielle van den Bergh and Mels Dees.
+The exhibition, Van Diemensland, explored the historic connections between Tasmania and the Netherlands and was opened by the Australian Ambassador to the Netherlands, Matthew Neuhaus at KEG Expo Gallery, Schijndel in July.

 Past involvement in overseas exhibitions include a solo show and floor talk at the Saffron Walden Gallery in England, and similarly at the Astry Gallery, in Sofia, Bulgaria.
 In 2013 she was a winner of the Beholding Beauty Art Prize in Rome where she gave a presentation at the opening.
 The following year she had prints exhibited in Spain, England and France and won a special prize at the Lessedra World Print Annual in Bulgaria.
 Representations in international art fairs include Stockholm, Amsterdam, Hamburg, Battersea, Brussels, Milan, Dubai, Singapore and Hong Kong.
 The major survey exhibition, Dreamlands, toured Tasmania in 2013/14 and showcased more than fifty pieces of work representing her extensive arts practice.